soundpress/RulesOfNYC/docs/c47/index.rst

       (A) the household's adjusted income does not exceed 80 percent of the area median income;

-      (B) at least one member of the household is a citizen or qualifying noncitizen as set forth in paragraph (4) of subdivision (a) of section 9-03 of this chapter; and
+      (B) at least one member of the household is a citizen or qualifying noncitizen as set forth in paragraph (4) of subdivision (a) of 68 RCNY §9-03; and

       (C) the household continues to reside in the assisted unit.

    (2) HRA will determine a household's eligibility for recertification at the end of each year of the household's participation in HRA HOME TBRA.
-Prior to annual recertification, HRA will recalculate the total monthly household contribution and the HRA HOME TBRA rental assistance amount pursuant to section 9-08 of this chapter.
-Except as provided in subdivision (c) of this section or section 9-10 of this chapter, the total monthly household contribution and HRA HOME TBRA rental assistance amount will not change during the one-year recertification period, regardless of changes in household composition or income.
+Prior to annual recertification, HRA will recalculate the total monthly household contribution and the HRA HOME TBRA rental assistance amount pursuant to 68 RCNY §9-08.
+Except as provided in subdivision (c) of this section or 68 RCNY §9-10, the total monthly household contribution and HRA HOME TBRA rental assistance amount will not change during the one-year recertification period, regardless of changes in household composition or income.

    (3) A household's eligibility for recertification is conditioned on the household's timely cooperation with any requests by HRA for household information and documentation.